 - Bake the pie at 350°F for 12 to 15 minutes, or until the meringue is golden brown.

-- Let the pie cool on a wire rack, then chill in the fridge.
+- Let the pie cool on a wire rack, then refrigerate it.

 - Once cold, sprinkle the remaining chocolate chips, coconut, and nuts on top and serve.

-To prevent the pie from drying out, cover it well with loose plastic wrap or, better yet, put it in a pie keeper.
+- Refrigerator Storage – Store covered in the refrigerator for a maximum of 3-4 days.
+To prevent the pie from drying out, cover with loose plastic wrap or store in a pie keeper for best results.

 More Marie Callender’s Pie Copycat Recipes